-Trustees have shown a strong commitment to supporting the good mental health of all employees in promoting accreditation to a Mental Health and Wellbeing award.
+Trustees have continued to show a strong commitment to supporting the good mental health and wellbeing of all employees.
 Considerable focus and investment has also been placed on maintaining and managing relationships with our key stakeholders as outlined within the report.
 Due regard has been given to ensuring that the Trust has a positive impact on the wider community through the delivery of professional development and the sharing of best practice with other schools in the area.